dem123456789/Computer-Vision/README.md

 1. This Project is originally from CS 283 in Harvard
 2. This Project involves topics like Projective Geometry, Cameras, Epipolar, Factorization, Image Processing, and Image Recognition
-3. Final Project is a generalization of Inverted RANSAC
+3. Final Project is a generalization of Inverting RANSAC from a bayesian probabilistic view point.

 ## Contributing